minicreative/tomasroy.com/index.md

 Hey, my name's Tomas.

-I'm a 20-something from North Carolina, currently living in New Orleans, where I'm building homes and biking around.
+I'm a 20-something living in New Orleans, where I'm building homes and biking around.
+I grew up in North Carolina.

 I'm fascinated by the concept of truth, and I like to practice a generous faith in humanity.